tsnellgrove/dark_castle3/doc/to_do.md

 - Perhaps rooms have an attribute of invis_obj_lst (list contains travel_effects) ?
 - Perhaps invisible objects are of a class that wriiting inherits from??
+- For inter_obj auto case, need scope_list in active_gs so that inter_obj always gets a turn - even when not in room

 ### Cutscene ###